The Best Checking Accounts in Washington State for 2023

 People who open a checking account with a bank are more likely to use that bank for other services, so getting new checking account customers is particularly important for banks.

-The Largest Banks in Washington State
+The Best Checking Accounts in Washington State

 Umpqua Bank’s Embark Checking account is a no-frills checking account that is a great choice for almost everyone.